haoxins/haoxins.github.io/2022/cryptography-real-world-1.md

     Alice, we can, instead, change the protocol to accept (on the same transaction) a number `n` of signatures from `n` different public keys, including Alice's.
-An attacker would have to compromise all n signatures in order to forge a valid transaction!
-Such systems are called **multi-signature** (often shortened as
+  - An attacker would have to compromise all `n` signatures in order to forge a valid transaction!
+  - Such systems are called **multi-signature**
-    **multi-sig**) and are widely adopted in the cryptocurrency space.
+    (often shortened as **multi-sig**) and are widely adopted in the cryptocurrency space.
   - Some signature schemes (like the **BLS** signature scheme) can compress several signatures down to a single one.
-This is called **signature aggregation**.
-Some *multi-signature* schemes go even further in the compression by allowing the `n` public keys to be aggregated into a single public key.
-This technique is called *distributed key generation* (*DKG*) and is part of a field of cryptography called
+  - This is called **signature aggregation**.
+  - Some multi-signature schemes go even further in the compression by allowing the `n` public keys to be aggregated into a single public key.
-    **secure multi-party computation**.
+  - This technique is called distributed key generation (`DKG`) and is part of a field of cryptography called **secure multi-party computation**.
   - DKG lets `n` participants collaboratively compute a public key without ever having the associated private key in the clear during the process (unlike SSS, there is no dealer).
-    If participants want to sign a message, they can then collaboratively create a signature using
+  - If participants want to sign a message, they can then collaboratively create a signature using each participant's private shares, which can be verified using the public key they previously created.
-    each participant's private shares, which can be verified using the public key they previously created.
-Again, the private key never exists physically, preventing the single point of
-    failure problem SSS has.
+  - __Again__, the private key never exists physically, preventing the single point of failure problem SSS has.